Embedding normed linear spaces into C(X): Abstract

 \section{Abstract}

-It is well known that every normed linear space $X$ is isometrically embeddable into $C(Y)$ for some compact Hausdorff space $Y$.
-Here $Y$ is the closed unit ball of $X^*$ (the set of all continuous real-valued linear mappings on $X$) endowed with the weak$^*$ topology, which is compact by the Banach--Alaoglu theorem.
-We prove that the compact Hausdorff space $Y$ can indeed be chosen as the Stone--\v{C}ech compactification of $X^*\setminus\{0\}$, where $X^*\setminus\{0\}$ is endowed with the norm topology.
-We further modify this theorem by replacing $X^*\setminus\{0\}$ with certain smaller subsets.
-Moreover, we find an upper bound for the density of $Y$ in terms of the density of $X$.
-As an immediate consequence of this we reprove the known fact that every separable normed linear space can be isometrically embedded into $C(Y)$ for some separable compact Hausdorff space $Y$.
+It is well known that every (real or complex) normed linear space $L$ is isometrically embeddable into $C(X)$ for some compact Hausdorff space $X$.
+Here $X$ is the closed unit ball of $L^*$ (the set of all continuous scalar-valued linear mappings on $L$) endowed with the weak$^*$ topology, which is compact by the Banach--Alaoglu theorem.
+We prove that the compact Hausdorff space $X$ can indeed be chosen to be the Stone--\v{C}ech compactification of $L^*\setminus\{0\}$, where $L^*\setminus\{0\}$ is endowed with the supremum norm topology.